Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

 \subsubsection{The number of focus-focus points invariant}

-While a toric integrable system can only have transversally-elliptic and elliptic-elliptic singularities a semitoric integrable system can also have focus-focus singularities (for a definition of these types of singularities see for instance~\cite{PeVNconstruct2011}).
-In~\cite[Theorem 1]{VN2007} V\~{u} Ng\d{o}c proves that any semitoric system has at most finitely many focus-focus singular points.
-The first invariant is a nonnegative integer $\mf$ known as the \emph{number of focus-focus singular points invariant}.
+While a toric integrable system can only have transversally-elliptic and elliptic-elliptic singularities a semitoric integrable system can also have focus-focus singularities (for a def\/inition of these types of singularities see for instance~\cite{PeVNconstruct2011}).
+In~\cite[Theorem~1]{VN2007} V\~{u} Ng\d{o}c proves that any semitoric system has at most f\/initely many focus-focus singular points.
+The f\/irst invariant is a~nonnegative integer $\mf$ known as the \emph{number of focus-focus singular points invariant}.